hazem3443/Basics-Wrapup/FreeRTOS/README.md

 semaphore is the same as mutex except that we didn't check its binary value so on each give it will safely increment semaphore value while in take it will decrement it's value and while its creation we can set its value and the same as moving it to the waiting list while there is a thread wants to take that semaphore while it is already taken or its value can't be taken because of its condition which for us is that the semaphore is == 0 :D we can change that and pass it to our function but till now it is very enough then while giving this semaphore we retrieve the items in the waiting list of this semaphore to the ready list in order to retry taking the semaphore again :D

-notice that we can't nest different semaphores becasue the second one will have the control of the threads in the waiting list and first one will be a dummy semaphore and we can't depend on it, because it will be detaced from the real thread scope
+notice that we can't nest different semaphores becasue the second one will have the control of the threads in the waiting list and first one will be a dummy semaphore and we can't depend on it, because it will be detached from the real thread scope

 also notice that we can depend on that the **SVC** interrupt have the highest priority so no interrupt will preempt this operation and no one can racing this one while it is running but if we used NVIC to reduce its priority then we will found an issue and we will need to make it a critical section by disabling interrupts before and after setting mutex or semaphore value but that will issue a problem which causing the interrupt to be delayed which may be a critical event so this is not an efficient one and hence we really need to use **exclusive operations** in order to add dynamic configuration for our RTOS which enables increasing and decreasing priority of svc interrupt according to our application